Excerpt 4, A Throne for Rabble

 They could very well leave the Reubenite behind if he broke faith.
-If the Pigeons, the Loyal Company’s spies and messengers, came upon him without them, they’d immediately summon the Company, and Kyle Tomas, the deputy Evan left in charge, would recall them all.
+If the Pigeons, the Loyal Company’s spies and messengers, came upon him without them, they’d immediately summon the Company.
 Karl could face censure, even expulsion.
 And in their Company, expulsion could mean a dagger through the neck in some back alley.

 After all, a ship full of traitors couldn’t suffer leaks.

 Karl understood he’d led himself onto dangerous ground.
-“We will go together,” he said, face red, eyes down like a child shamed.
+“We will go together,” he said, eyes down like a child shamed.

 A half hour went by that Karl spent in total silence, a nice reprieve for the traitor nobleman.
 It was a few miles before they started to smell the city, and a few more before the luster of the Silver Walls glistened through the tree leaves like pale moonlight.
 The company splashed through another brook and rode up a large hill lanced with tall oaks.